Calautigo/cluster-hama/README.md

 #### 📜 Certificates

 By default this template will deploy a wildcard certificate using the Let's Encrypt **staging environment**, which prevents you from getting rate-limited by the Let's Encrypt production servers if your cluster doesn't deploy properly (for example due to a misconfiguration).
 Once you are sure you will keep the cluster up for more than a few hours be sure to switch to the production servers as outlined in `config.yaml`.

-📍 _You will need a production certificate to reach internet-exposed applications through `cloudflared`._

 #### 🪝 Github Webhook